memfault/interrupt/_posts/2020-01-29-rust-lib-dsp.md

 Although the gain is only a few bytes, it is important to note that the Rust code is not only faster, but even smaller for that example.

-## Rust portability, the real advantage
+## Rust actual advantages

-As you probably know: Rust can be compiled for different architectures: x86, ARM, etc. And as people who have been trying to develop DSP algorithms on embedded targets know: it's hard to test those algorithms on a massive amount of data, directly on the target.
+As you probably know: Rust can be compiled for different architectures (x86, ARM, etc).
+And as people who have been trying to develop DSP algorithms on embedded targets know: it's hard to test those algorithms on a massive amount of data, directly on the target.
 Some solutions include using QEMU with semihosting to fetch data from the host and pass it to the algorithms, or using Matlab to